She looked as elegant as ever and my heart contracted. I had not been expecting to see her and I was surprised, if not a little sad.

 I squeezed both of her hands, gently between mine, and looked into her eyes.
 “It’s so good to see you.
 You look incredible.”
 We talked for a short while, but it soon became evident we no longer had very much in common.
 It made me sad, but when we hugged farewell, I understood we’d let one another go.
 Our friendship had run its natural course, and we’d both moved on.

 I have other stories, similar to this one, from various stages of my life.
 We all do.
 As we grow older, it’s only natural that some friendships will change over time.
-I’ve been criticized in the past for being willing to let friends go, but you have to.
+I’ve been criticized in the past for being willing to let friends go, but sometimes you just have to.

 Letting go doesn’t mean the love you have for them ends.
 Everyone I’ve ever called a friend has added something to my life, or taught me something important about myself.
 Even on the rare occasions when a friendship didn’t end as well as I would have hoped, I’ve learned to let go with love, sending a silent prayer of thanks for everything that person brought into my life.